HasarAli/HasarAli/README.md

 I am in Re:code's bootcamp to learn Front-End Web Development.

+I have worked with HTML, CSS, Javascript and Python (Flask and Django) for developing websites.

-I have experience with C, Java, and Python.
+I have worked with C and Python to make programs with CLI in CS50.

+I have expierence with Object Oriented Programming (OOP) by taking a two part Java course provided by the University of Helsinki.

+I am familiar with both functional and OOP.

-Courses I have done online:
+These are the courses I have done online:

 CS50 from Harvard
 https://cs50.harvard.edu/x/2021/